 Various actions by nursing home staff will fall under the umbrella of negligence.
 These could be passive, like ignoring calls for help or neglecting to provide for your loved one’s basic needs.
 Or they could be active instances of physical or verbal abuse.

-To qualify for lawsuit financing, you’ll need to have:
+To qualify for lawsuit financing, you’ll need to have the following:

 - A pending personal injury lawsuit against the person to blame for the abuse or neglect.
 This could be any nursing home staff member, including a nurse, doctor, nurse’s aide, administrator, janitor, or kitchen worker.

-- Representation from an attorney who is working with you on contingency.
-That means they only get paid if you win your case.
+- Representation from an attorney who is working with you on contingency, which means they only get paid if you win your case.
 If you change attorneys during your case, remember that it may take time for your new attorney to receive the paperwork and details about your case.

 - Clear liability on the part of the at-fault party.